sbracegirdle/sbracegirdle.github.io/src/posts/2024-02-22-react-anti-patterns.md

 };
 ```

-This particular example isn't too bad because it's a small component, but if you can imagine a component hundreds of lines long, with half a dozen large inline functions, it'll be hard to read and follow, more so when you add state and effects into the mix.
+This particular example isn't too bad because it's a small component, but if you can imagine a component hundreds of lines long, with half a dozen large inline functions, it'll be hard to read and follow — more so if you add state and effects into the mix.

-It's also hard to write tests for those functions liek this since they're buried inside the component, we'd need to mock out a bunch of things to get the code to trigger.
+It's also hard to write tests for functions like this since they're buried inside the component.
+We'd need to mock out a bunch of things to get the code to trigger.

 As a habit, I find moving these out into separate functions a good idea: